Sunderw3k/MustacheMan/README.md

 ## Downfall
 The bug was pretty quickly fixed by the devs - it lasted for about 2 days
-We changes the skins of around 5k players
+We changed the skins of around 5k players

 ## Images